mengstr/NanoUtils/README.md

 NanoUtils
 =========

-The NanoUtils are a series of small unility / breakout PCBs created by Mats Engstrom @ SmallRoomLabs
+The NanoUtils are a series of small unility / breakout PCBs created by Mats Engstrom @ SmallRoomLabs.
+All these boards are licensed as CC BY-SA

 The following PCBs are currently a part of NanoUtils: